quantitative-ecologist/predator-foraging-mode-videogames/README.md

 (A url/doi will be added pointing to the original article)

+You can click [here](https://osf.io/wyvrt/) for a link to our associated OSF repository.
+Please use this DOI if you wish to cite our dataset : DOI 10.17605/OSF.IO/WYVRT

 ## General coding workflow

 All the R scripts are enumerated (see the [code](./code) folder).
 You will find the specific outputs generated from the R scripts in the [outputs](./outputs) folder.
 Each output file has a number that correponds to the R script used to generate it.